ainahelen86/Band/README.md

 Is this the greatest band?

+I've always been in to Rock and Heavy Metal, again I was on the search for something new.
 So, a few years back I discovered this band not far from here...
-I've always been in to Rock and Heavy Metal, again I was on the search for something new.

 What did I find?
+Ghost